JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 That said, if you would like to be extra sure, please download the database and query list, and query directly inside your SQL database browser.

-The code for the user interface is provided 'as-is' for sharing, copying, and modification.
-I claim absolutely no rights over it.
-I assume no liability for any issues or damages arising from its use.
+Terms of Use: This user interface code is provided "as-is" for sharing, copying, and modification.
+I claim no rights over it and assume no liability for any issues or damages arising from its use.
+Because this is a read-only interface, it does not modify backend data; however, any subsequent reuse or modification of this code is entirely at the user's own risk.

-(I mean, you should be fine; this is just an interface; it will not modify data or anything in the mostly imaginary scenario someone happen to modify and reuse this code for a different interface)

 ## The full documentation for this project is being prepared